Maria Thereza Alves: Phantom Pain

 Co-presented by Evergreen’s Don River Valley Park Art Program and the Toronto Biennial of Art.
 This exhibition ran from September 21-December 1, 2019.

 Maria Thereza Alves (born in São Paulo; lives in Naples and Berlin) participated in Manifesta in Palermo, the 32nd São Paulo Biennale, the Sharjah Biennale, and Documenta13.
 She is the recipient of the Vera List Prize for Art and Politics 2016-2018.
 Alves co-founded the Partido Verde of São Paulo in Brazil.
 As a member of the International Indian Treaty Council, Alves made an official presentation of human rights abuses of the Indigenous population of Brazil at the U.N.
 Human Rights Commission in Geneva.
 She will participate in the upcoming Sydney Biennale.

 ABOUT THE TORONTO BIENNIAL OF ART

-> Alves’ project is presented during the inaugural edition of the Toronto Biennial of Art – a major city-wide exhibition and the first of its kind for Toronto.
-The Toronto Biennial of Art takes place in multiple venues across Toronto’s waterfront from September 21 to December 1, 2019.
-This edition of the Biennial is guided by the question, “what does it mean to be in relation?”
+Alves’ project was presented during the inaugural edition of the Toronto Biennial of Art – a major city-wide exhibition and the first of its kind for Toronto.
+The Toronto Biennial of Art took place in multiple venues across Toronto’s waterfront from September 21 to December 1, 2019.
+This edition of the Biennial was guided by the question, “what does it mean to be in relation?”
 Tracing this line of inquiry, the Biennial invites artists to examine the waterfront and its many histories, and interrogate our role in a multitude of ecosystems: ecological, social, capitalistic, colonial, among others.

-> For more information, please visit https://torontobiennial.org/
+For more information, please visit https://torontobiennial.org/